BardOfCodes/procXD/README.md

 ## Todo

-1) Support Images
+1) Support Images.

+2) Converter for SVG: Will be nice to convert datasets like [FIGR-8](https://github.com/marcdemers/FIGR-8) into excalidraw format.
+That way, output of SVG optimization works (such as [Vector-Fusion](https://github.com/ximinng/VectorFusion-pytorch)) can be viewed in excalidraw as well!

 ## What ProcXD does not support

 1) Versioning
-2) *Exact* text bounding box size - as a result the text bounding box sizes are adjusted in the file with the file is opened with excalidraw.
+2) *Exact* text bounding box size - as a result the text bounding box sizes are adjusted in the file when the file is opened with excalidraw.

 ## Acknowledgements

 I used ChatGPT while creating this tool.
 It was helpful in many ways, but also misleading at times (especially for visual math functions).
-Overall, it is helpful (don't know if its "100x helpful" though)!